 Conflict has a way of making us home in on what’s wrong with them.
 Psychologist Jeffrey Kottler reminds us, “Every person you fight with has many other people in his life with whom he gets along quite well.”
-To disagree better, we have to resist the superficial, too-easy diagnosis, “difficult person,” and look diligently for their humanity equal to ours.
+To disagree better, we have to resist the superficial, too-easy diagnosis, “difficult person,” and diligently look for the equal human, flawed and perfect, just like us.
 It is there.

 You cannot look at a person who seems difficult to you without also looking at yourself.

 Buffering, not preventing

 Robust disagreement is a hallmark of creative, effective workplace teams.
 It’s not discord itself that determines if the relationship survives and thrives — it’s what we do when we disagree.
 Couples can have big fights and frequent conflict yet still have healthy, fulfilling, and lasting relationships.
 We have it in our hands to learn and use approaches that buffer our important relationships from the negative effects of conflict.

 Happiness comes from between.

 In ongoing personal and business relationships, reaching agreement shouldn’t be our only goal.
 Agreements matter, yet they’re best seen as way stations on our way to taking care of “the between,” the air between us and them.
 It’s the between that will sustain the relationship and set the stage for what happens in future disagreement and conflict.
 Haidt said, “Happiness is not something that you can find, acquire, or achieve directly.
 You have to get the conditions right.”
 To disagree better in ongoing relationships at work and home, the space between needs as much attention as argument-ending agreements.